-It is argued the level of unemployed benefits can affect the level of frictional unemployment.
+Firstly, it is argued the level of unemployment benefits can affect the level of frictional unemployment.
 If the ratio of benefits to paid employment is high then there is little incentive to take a job.
-For example, since the early 1980s unemployment benefits have been index linked (this means risen in line with inflation).
-Wages have tended to rise faster than inflation therefore the difference between benefits and paid employment has grown increasing the incentive to get a job.
+For example, since the early 1980s unemployment benefits have been index-linked (this means risen in line with inflation).
+Wages have tended to rise faster than inflation, therefore, the difference between benefits and paid employment has grown – increasing the incentive to get a job.
 Also, benefits are stricter than in the past.
 If workers are offered a job after six months they have to accept it or risk losing benefits (and they would not be counted as unemployed).
 The difficulty of receiving unemployment benefits has contributed to a lower rate. (though it is hard to evaluate how much voluntary unemployment there was in the 1970s)

 A key factor affecting structural unemployment is the geographical and occupational mobility of labour.
 If workers were more mobile this would help reduce unemployment caused by a mismatch of skills and geographical location.
-For example in the past decade, the north south divide has been reduced in the UK, this is due to regeneration in areas, which used to suffer high unemployment.
-New industries have taken the place of former heavy industry which have closed down, this has enabled a reduction in geographical unemployment.
+For example in the past decade, the north-south divide has been reduced in the UK, this is due to regeneration in areas, which used to suffer high unemployment.
+New industries have taken the place of former heavy industry which has closed down, this has enabled a reduction in geographical unemployment.

 Another potential cause of the natural rate is the Hysteresis hypothesis this states that if unemployment increases (e.g. during a recession) then it is likely to remain high for a considerable period, this is because workers become de-motivated and de-skilled whilst remaining unemployed and therefore find it difficult to get a job in the future.
-For example after the recession of 1981 unemployment in the UK stayed close to 3 million for a long period despite a long period of growth, however this didn’t happen after the 1991 recession.
+For example after the recession of 1981 unemployment in the UK stayed close to 3 million for a long period despite a long period of growth, however, this didn’t happen after the 1991 recession.